-Exchange-traded funds backed by precious metals such as gold and silver are treated as collectibles for tax purposes, according to accountants.
-That means they have a higher federal tax rate of 28% on long-term capital gains.
-This is the case not only for gold coins and bars, but also for most ETFs (exchange-traded funds) that are taxed at 28%.
-Many investors, including financial advisors, have trouble owning these investments.
+Investing in gold can be a great way to diversify your portfolio and protect your wealth.
+But it's important to understand the tax implications of investing in gold, as they can vary depending on the type of investment you choose.
+Exchange-traded funds (ETFs) backed by precious metals such as gold and silver are treated as collectibles for tax purposes, meaning they have a higher federal tax rate of 28% on long-term capital gains.
+This is the case not only for gold coins and bars, but also for most ETFs that are taxed at 28%.

 Individual investors and Sprott's Physical Bullion Trusts may offer more favourable tax treatment than comparable ETFs.
 Because trusts are domiciled in Canada and classified as Passive Foreign Investment Companies (PFIC), U. S. non-corporate investors are eligible for standard long-term capital gains rates on the sale or redemption of their shares.

 Again, these rates are 15% or 20%, depending on revenue, for units held for more than one year at the time of sale.
 Physical holdings of gold or silver are subject to a capital gains tax equal to their marginal tax rate, up to a maximum of 28%.
 That means people in the 33%, 35% and 39.6% tax brackets only have to pay 28% for their physical sales of precious metals.
 Short-term gains on precious metals are taxed at ordinary income rates.